-The hospitals in a particular state directly reflect the opportunities for nurses wanting to practice in this area.
-States which have large medical facilities, provide a wide range of job opportunities for recent graduates from nursing schools in Minnesota, no matter their concentration.
-Plenty of nursing positions at state-of-the art facilities exist, including in labor and delivery and psychiatry.
-States with larger hospitals usually offer more internships and fellowships for nursing students looking for quality hands-on experience.
-Below are two of the largest hospitals in Minnesota.
+The hospitals in a particular state directly reflect the opportunities for nurses in those areas.
+States which have large medical facilities provide a wide range of job opportunities for recent graduates from nursing schools.
+Plenty of nursing positions at state-of-the-art facilities exist, including in labor and delivery and psychiatry.
+States with larger hospitals usually offer more internships and fellowships for nursing students looking for hands-on experience.
+Below, are two of the largest hospitals in Minnesota.

 - Mayo Clinic : Ranked as one of the top hospitals in the nation, the Mayo Clinic prides itself on top-notch medical care and research.
 Thousands of patients each year come from around the world to receive treatment at this renowned medical clinic.
-The Minnesota branch of the Mayo clinic employs more than 34,180 healthcare workers .

-- Abbott Northwestern Hospital : Located in Minneapolis, Abbott Northwestern serves 36,297 patients each year.
-As the Twin Cities’ largest private teaching hospital, nurse staffing is top level, allowing nurses to give exceptional care to their patients.
-U.S. News and Report ranks this hospital second in the state.
+- Abbott Northwestern Hospital : Located in Minneapolis, Abbott Northwestern is the Twin Cities’ largest private teaching hospital.
+Its nurse staffing is top notch, allowing nurses to give exceptional care to their patients.
+U.S. News and World Report ranks this hospital as second best in the state.

 Additional Nursing Resources in Minnesota

-This local branch of the American Nurses Association provides nurses in the state support in the form of advocacy, leadership, mentorship, and education.
+- MINNESOTA ORGANIZATION OF REGISTERED NURSES: This local branch of the American Nurses Association provides nurses in-state support in the form of advocacy, leadership, mentorship, and education.
 Members include recent online nursing degree graduates and long-term nurses who have been in the field for decades.
 This organization allows nurses to get involved by running for MNORN elected office.

-This state chapter of NAPNAP provides excellent resources for pediatric nurse practitioners.
+- MINNESOTA CHAPTER OF NATIONAL ASSOCIATION OF PEDIATRIC NURSE PRACTITIONERS: This state chapter of NAPNAP provides excellent resources for pediatric nurse practitioners.
 The website includes information on the state’s policies surrounding pediatric nursing and ways to develop leadership skills within their field.
-This MN Chapter of NAPNAP provides job postings, local events, awards, and community news.
+The Minnesota Chapter of NAPNAP provides job postings, local events, awards, and community news.

-An alliance of nursing schools in Minnesota, MANE has created an eight-semester BSN program to provide the best possible education to nursing students.
-This program does not require an RN licence for admission.
-MANE provides community college students the chance to complete their BSN degree at their school or Metropolitan State University.
+- MINNESOTA ALLIANCE FOR NURSING EDUCATION: The MANE has created an eight-semester BSN program to provide the best possible education to nursing students.
+This program does not require an RN license for admission.
+The MANE provides community college students the chance to complete their BSN degree at their school or Metropolitan State University.

-This nonprofit organization advocates for nurses, especially in the areas of education, retention, and recruitment.
-The Board of Directors consist of a diverse group of nurse advocates from around the state.
-Online state resources include how to obtain a nurse licence, leadership skills, financial aid resources, and workforce reports.
+- MINNESOTA CENTER FOR NURSING: This nonprofit organization advocates for nurses, especially in the areas of education, retention, and recruitment.
+The Board of Directors consists of a diverse group of nurse advocates from around the state.
+Online state resources include how to obtain a nursing license, leadership skills, financial aid resources, and workforce reports.